renbou/svelte-template/README.md

 # Svelte template
 Decent template for Svelte apps built with Vite.

+Included features:
+- Bulma + Sass for styling with proper variable exports
+- PurgeCSS with custom Svelte extractor + postcss-discard-comments for style minification
+- Custom alias resolvers for Vite and Sass which allow `@-` and `~-` style imports (`~bulma`, `@components`)

 To create a new project using this template `degit` can be used:
 ```bash